ahmedclk/Portfolio/01_TrafficPoliceStops/README.md

 ***
 # Descriptions :

- - You will practice fixing data types, handling missing values, and dropping columns and rows while learning about the Stanford Open Policing Project dataset.
+ - While learning about the **Stanford Open Policing Project** dataset, I practiced correcting data types, handling missing values, and dropping columns and rows.

- - You'll be analyzing a dataset of **traffic stops** in Rhode Island that was collected by the **Stanford Open Policing Project**.
+ - I analyzed a dataset of traffic stops in Rhode Island collected by the Stanford Open Policing Project.

- - You'll find the instructions and information that you need in Jupyter Notebook files.
-There are also two datasets provided that you will use.
+ - There are two datasets that I use in this project.

- - There are four chapters (each contains different Data Analysis instructions) that you need to complete.

- - Some parts of the chapter third require Data Visualization codes.
-These parts can be completed after Data Visualization with Python lessons.

- - Clone/Download these files and work on your local, then push your solutions (.ipynb files) up to your GitHub repository.

  # Need to Study :
  - Basic `Pandas`, `NumPy` and visualization (optional) libraries.